 c.
-1300, "madness, insanity; fit of frenzy; anger, wrath; fierceness in battle; violence of storm, fire, etc.," from Old French rage, raige "spirit, passion, rage, fury, madness" (11c.), from Medieval Latin rabia, from Latin rabies "madness, rage, fury," related to rabere "be mad, rave" (compare rabies, which originally had this sense), from PIE *rebh- "violent, impetuous" (source also of Old English rabbian "to rage").
+1300, "madness, insanity; fit of frenzy; rashness, foolhardiness, intense or violent emotion, anger, wrath; fierceness in battle; violence" (of storms, fire, etc.), from Old French rage, raige "spirit, passion, rage, fury, madness" (11c.), from Medieval Latin rabia, from Latin rabies "madness, rage, fury," related to rabere "be mad, rave" (compare rabies, which originally had this sense).
+This is said to be from PIE *rebh- "violent, impetuous" (source also of Old English rabbian "to rage").
 Similarly, Welsh (cynddaredd) and Breton (kounnar) words for "rage, fury" originally meant "hydrophobia" and are compounds based on the word for "dog" (Welsh ci, plural cwn; Breton ki).

-mid-13c., "to play, romp," from rage (n.).
-Meanings "be furious; speak passionately; go mad" first recorded c.
-1300.
-Of things from 1530s.
+mid-13c., ragen, "to play, romp," from rage (n.).
+Original sense now obsolete.
+Meanings "be furious; speak passionately; go mad" are attested from early 14c.
+Of things "be violently driven or agitated," from 1530s.
 Related: Raged; raging.